Slacker (film): Plot

-There's a young man trying to have coffee and read a newspaper in a diner who is told by one patron to "stop following me" and by another that "you should quit traumatizing women with sexual intercourse," before a third patron who lives near the diner and is dressed in just a bathrobe steals his newspaper.
-There's a college couple who get into an argument over the girl giving a can of Coke to a homeless person, progress into personal attacks, and end by realizing they're going to miss the beginning of the movie they're on their way to see, so they agree to meet up again at the movie theater in two hours for the next showing.
-There's a hitchhiker who tells the two boys who give him a ride into town that he's come from the funeral of his stepfather, but when he walks into the store where his friend works, the friend asks "How'd you get out?" and the hitchhiker replies "Good behavior."
+A young man is trying to have coffee and read a newspaper in a diner, who is told by one patron to "stop following me" and by another that "you should quit traumatizing women with sexual intercourse," before a third patron, who lives near the diner and is dressed in just a bathrobe, steals his newspaper.
+There's a couple who get into an argument over the girl giving a can of Coke to a homeless person, progress into personal attacks, and end by realizing they're going to miss the beginning of the movie they're on their way to see, so they agree to meet up again at the movie theater in two hours for the next showing.
+There's a hitchhiker who tells the two boys who give him a ride into town that he's come from the funeral of his stepfather, but when he walks into the store where his friend works, the friend asks, "How'd you get out?" and the hitchhiker replies, "Good behavior."

 Most of the characters grapple with feelings of social exclusion or political marginalization, which are recurring themes in their conversations.
 They discuss social class, terrorism, joblessness, the 1988 presidential election, government control of the media, and art of various kinds, including a woman depicting her menstrual cycle with a ring of colored teacups and two drunk college boys discussing oppression and family structures in Scooby-Doo and The Smurfs.
-While some characters engage in conversation with each other, some others end up giving long monologues to people who are unwilling to respond, pretend to be interested until they can separate themselves, or are simply stuck having to listen to them.
+While some characters engage in conversation with each other, others end up giving long monologues to people who are unwilling to respond, pretending to be interested until they can separate themselves, or being stuck listening to them.

-The film ends with a wordless sequence underscored by whimsical music where four friends drive around filming the town and each other with handheld 16mm cameras.
+The film ends with a wordless sequence underscored by whimsical music, in which four friends drive around, filming the town and each other with handheld 16mm cameras.
 They leave the car and run through a park to a cliff overlooking a river.
 As they dance and laugh, one of the four gleefully throws his camera over the edge.